To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Zuma was voted in by the majority of poor black South Africans, for whom little has changed since 1994.
 To win elections in South Africa the support of the black poor and working class in townships, rural areas and informal settlements, more than 60% of the population, is crucial.

 Zuma successfully portrayed himself as “poor”, identifying his personal marginalisation by former president Thabo Mbeki with the marginalisation of the poverty-stricken masses.
-He successfully distanced himself from the failures of the ANC government in the minds of poor voters, blaming them on Mbeki.

 Throughout the election campaign, his strategists portrayed his camp, which now dominates the ANC, as an almost different party.
 They projected Zuma and the new leadership as more pro-poor and democratic—and paradoxically less corrupt—suggesting they will offer effective government.